Vietnam Veterans of America

 Vietnam Veterans of America, Inc. (VVA) is a national non-profit corporation founded in 1978 in the United States that is committed to serving the needs of all veterans.
 It is funded without any contribution from any branch of government.
-VVA is the only such organization chartered by the United States Congress and dedicated to Vietnam veterans and their families.
+VVA is the only such organization chartered by the United States Congress and dedicated to Vietnam War veterans and their families.
 The group holds a congressional charter under Title 36 of the United States Code.
-Its founding principle is, "Never again will one generation of veterans abandon another."

 Advocacy

 VVA aims to campaign on issues important to Vietnam veterans, to create a new identity for this generation of veterans, and to improve public perception of Vietnam veterans.
 The organization's main efforts concern: